jonnymind/SIRPAS/Books/Base_System.md

 | Type | Action |
 | Prereq | Archery 3 |

-Take a manoeuvre to improve the next attack, giving it a modifier of +1.
+Take a maneuver to improve the next attack, giving it a modifier of +1.
 It can be repeated any number of times within a single turn, but the modifier is applied only to the very next Shoot.